markpasc/termtool/docs/guide.rst

 Logging
 =======

 :mod:`termtool` tools provide automatic support for configuring the :mod:`logging` module.
-Log messages are formatted simply with the level and the message, and are printed to standard error.
+Log messages are logged to standard error, and formatted using the `Termtool` instance's ``log_format`` attribute.

 People using your tool can use the `-v` and `-q` arguments to change the log level.
 By default, messages at `WARN` and lower logging levels are displayed.
 Each `-v` argument adds one more verbose level of logging, and each `-q` argument removes one level, down to `CRITICAL` level.
-Critical errors are always displayed.
+Critical log messages are always displayed.

 For example, given the command::

+   log_format = '%(levelname)s: %(message)s'

    @subcommand()
    def loglevel(self, args):